SayaliShende/SQL_Project_store_analysis/README.md

 As the designated Database Administrator, your role will be to design, implement, and manage the transaction database for these mini stores, providing insights into their sales performance.
 ### Project Scope and Features
 #### 1. Database Design:
-o	Design a relational database schema to capture key entities and relationships related to the sales of mini stores. o	Key entities include: Products, Stores, Inventory, Sales, and Transactions.
+ Design a relational database schema to capture key entities and relationships related to the sales of mini stores.

+ Key entities include: Products, Stores, Inventory, Sales, and Transactions.
 #### 2. Sales Monitoring:
-o	Record sales transactions for mini stores. o	Generate reports on total sales, top-selling products, and sales trends over time.
+ Record sales transactions for mini stores.

+Generate reports on total sales, top-selling products, and sales trends over time.
 #### 3. Profitability Analysis:
-o	Calculate the profitability of each mini store. o	Compare sales performance across different locations.
+ Calculate the profitability of each mini store.

+ Compare sales performance across different locations.

 ### Database Schema:
 ### Entities and Relationships: